 Examples of Charles’ recent work in this area includes:

-Charles has represented clients at Small Claims trials in relation to a variety of contractual and property disputes.
-Examples of Charles’ current and recent work include:
+Charles also represents clients at Small Claims and Fast Track trials, as well as in applications in the First-Tier Tribunal, in relation to a variety of contractual and property disputes.

 Examples of work undertaken during Charles’ first six include: